wavemaker/docs/learn/tutorials/leave-management-app.md

 ---
+id: "leave-management-app"
 title: "Leave Management App"
-id: ""
 ---

-# Introduction

-This document provides step by step **instructions** for building **Leave Management Application** using WaveMaker Rapid Application Development Platform
+This topic provides step-by-step instructions for building a Leave Management app using the WaveMaker *Rapid-Application Development* Platform.

+---

+This app allows an employee to apply for leave, and it will enable the manager to take action against the leave request.

 **Pre-Requisite**: You are advised to understand the [WaveMaker App Development Essentials](/learn/jump-start/jump-start-app-essentials/) before starting to build the app.